The people who work at Speak Up are called advocates, they are different to other professionals who work with you.

-The people at Speak Up are called advocates and they are there to help you have your say.
-Advocates can support you to speak up when you feel like no one is listening.
-They can also help you be more involved when decisions are being made about you and your future.
+Advocates can support you to speak up when you feel like no one is listening and can support you be more involved when decisions are being made about you and your future.

 An advocate can

 Help you work out what you want to say and how to say it